Categories

 There was only one problem.
 I didn't have a rig!

 No matter.
-A friend nearby had a small station and graciously allowed me to get on the air.
+A friend or two or three nearby had small stations and graciously allowed me to get on the air.
+One was K6KMN.
+Another was WA6PIL as I recall.
+The third didn't actually have a license yet but had a station and allowed me to come use it.
 A few months later, my parents allowed me to purchase a Heathkit HW-16.
 After a couple weeks of assembly, I was ready to power it up and begin testing.
 I plugged it in and anxiously turned it on.
 SNAP!

 Something popped.
 I didn't know what, but all of the lights came on and the receiver was making some noise.
 The good kind.
 I turned the radio off, unplugged it, and closely checked things out.
 I couldn't find any problem, so I turned it back on and made all of the checks described in the assembly manual.
 Everything seemed to check out except there was no Relative Power output indication on the meter.
 Or almost none.
+There was plate voltage and current but no Relative Power out on the meter.
 I didn't know how much to expect so I thought all was fine.
+DOH!
 Unbeknownst to me, it wasn't.

 I put it on the air and began calling stations to no avail.
 I called CQ endlessly, and had no one calling me.
 This went on for weeks.
 I had my friend (who wasn't yet licensed) listen for me.
 He could hear me fine.
 Hmmm.